Skip to main content

 Nearby, you can also get plenty of air under your feet at Scandinavia's biggest climbing park Høyt og Lavt!

-This fantastic playground just 45 minutes from Larvik is where young and old can enjoy ziplines and obstacle courses, and experience a sense of mastery!
+This fantastic playground just 45 minutes from Larvik is where young and old head to enjoy ziplines and obstacle courses, and experience a sense of mastery!

-Foldvik familiepark in Stavern is also a clear favourite among families with small children.
+Foldvik Familiepark in Stavern is another favourite among families with small children.

-Release your energy and joy outside with outdoor activities including a giant bouncy cushion, jumping in the hay, Tøffen train, climbing frames, electric tractors, X-cross-cars and more.
+Release some energy and experience joy with outdoor activities including a giant bouncy cushion, the Tøffen train, climbing frames, electric tractors, gokarts, and more.

-Kaupang VikingbyenNorway's first city, is also in Larvik.
-Though no longer a city, the site includes activities and a tour of the world of the vikings.
+Kaupang VikingbyenNorway's first city, is also located in Larvik.
+Though no longer a city, the site includes activities throughout the summer and tours of the what was once part of the world of the Vikings.

-Take a guided tour of his childhood home, where he took inspiration for his expeditions from his view of the sea.
-Larvik museum gives you even better insight into the city's maritime history.
+Take a guided tour of his childhood home, where his adventurous spirit was inspired by his views of the sea.
+Larvik Museum gives you even more insight into the city's maritime history.

 Discover more